Skip to main content

 I got a new job, how do I report this while on STEM?

-If you change employers during your 24-Month STEM Extension, you should report this via the ISSS Portal by submitting an OPT/STEM Employer Update Request and following the instructions shown.
+If you change employers/add a new employer during STEM Extension, you should report this by following these steps:

-More information about STEM reporting can be found on the ISSS STEM Extension Reporting Requirements webpage.
+More information about STEM reporting can be found on the ISSS STEM Reporting Requirements webpage.

 I am on STEM and got an email to complete my 6-month periodic reporting, how do I do this?